 Curriculum reform during the 32 years of the authoritarian New Order was largely an exercise in indoctrination.
 While revised curricula were framed with reference to then-fashionable education theories (e.g Management by Objective [Curriculum 1975], Active Student Learning [Curriculum 1984], School-level autonomy [Curriculum 1994]), such technocratic flourishes were only admitted insofar as they did not contradict the overriding agenda of regime maintenance (Ardanareswari 2019).
 This agenda was most clearly manifested in changes to content that were designed to indoctrinate students with a set of values and behavioural norms that legitimised the authoritarian state.
 The 1975 Curriculum introduced compulsory Pancasila studies (PMP or Pancasila Moral Education) to each level of the system.
-The 1984 Curriculum inserted a compulsory subject on the 'History of Armed Struggle' that presented the regime's account of its sacrifice and munificence.24 In the same year senior high school and university students were obligated to complete an additional extracurricular course on Pancasila (Morfit 1981).
-While the weighting of explicit 'values' units
+The 1984 Curriculum inserted a compulsory subject on the 'History of Armed Struggle' that presented the regime's account of its sacrifice and munificence.27 In the same year senior high school and university students were obligated to complete an additional extra-curricular course on Pancasila (Morfit 1981).
+While the weighting of explicit 'values' units (PMP and Religion) within the curriculum was typical of other ethnically and religiously pluralistic developing countries such as Malaysia and The Philippines (World Bank 1989: 36), ideological instruction permeated a much larger portion of the curriculum via language and social science subjects.

-24 The architect of the subject was the then Minister of Education, Nugroho Notosusanto, a military historian who held the honorary rank of Brigadier General in the army.
+27 The architect of the subject was the then Minister of Education, Nugroho Notosusanto, a military historian who held the honorary rank of Brigadier General in the army.